wdp-beta/developer-starter-kit-hello-data/about.md

 ### IBM Cloudant data access

 Access to Cloudant is implemented in `/server/lib/data_access_helpers/cloudant_data_access_sample.js`.
-The sample code uses the official [cloudant](https://www.npmjs.com/package/cloudant) library but you have [a couple of alternatives](https://medium.com/ibm-watson-data-lab/choosing-a-cloudant-library-d14c06f3d714), depending on your exact needs.
+The sample code leverages the official [cloudant](https://www.npmjs.com/package/cloudant) library but you have [a couple of alternatives](https://medium.com/ibm-watson-data-lab/choosing-a-cloudant-library-d14c06f3d714), depending on your exact needs.
 The code uses the data assets' connection credentials to connect to the Cloudant service instance and counts the number of databases in that instance.

 ### IBM Db2 Warehouse on Cloud data access

+Access to IBM Db2 Warehouse on Cloud is implemented in `/server/lib/data_access_helpers/db2wh_data_access_sample.js`.
+The sample code uses the official [ibm_db](https://www.npmjs.com/package/ibm_db) library.
+The code uses the data assets' connection credentials to connect to the database instance and counts the number of user tables.

 ### IBM Cloud Object storage data access

+Access to IBM Cloud Object Storage is implemented in `/server/lib/data_access_helpers/cos_data_access_sample.js`.
+The sample code uses the official [ibm-cos-sdk](https://www.npmjs.com/package/ibm-cos-sdk) library.
+The code uses the data assets' resource information to download  the content and determine its size.

 ## Deployment
 To deploy this Watson Data Platform Starter Kit follow the instructions on [the Watson Data Platform Starter Kit page](https://dev-console.stage1.bluemix.net/developer/dataplatform/starter-kits)